ws2260/scRNA.seq.course/docs/26-seurat.md

 ## Significant PCs

 To overcome the extensive technical noise in any single gene for scRNA-seq data, `Seurat` clusters cells based on their `PCA` scores, with each PC essentially representing a _metagene_ that combines information across a correlated gene set.
-Determining how many PCs to include downstream is therefore an important step. `Seurat` randomly permute a subset of the data (1% by default) and rerun `PCA`, constructing a _null distribution_ of gene scores, and repeat this procedure.
+Determining how many PCs to include downstream is therefore an important step. `Seurat` randomly permutes a subset of the data (1% by default) and reruns `PCA`, constructing a _null distribution_ of gene scores by repeating this procedure.
 We identify _significant_ PCs as those who have a strong enrichment of low p-value genes:

 ```r
 seuset <- JackStraw(